ENG 501 - Structure of the English Language

 Hours: 0-3

-ENG 599 - Bib & Methods of Research
+ENG 599 - Bibliography and Methods of Research

 Hours: 3

-Bibliography and Methods of Research.
-Three semester hours.
 For beginning literature and languages graduate students who have not had an equivalent graduate-level course, this course covers manuscript preparation, format; research techniques for literary, linguistics, and composition/rhetoric studies.
+This is an approved doctoral research tools course.

 ENG 610 - Studies in Film Genres